Flag of Belarus: 1995 referendum

 The referendum that was held to adopt the state symbols took place on 14 May 1995.
 With a voter turnout of 64.7%, the new flag was approved by a majority in the ratio of three to one (75.1% to 24.9%).
 The other three questions were also passed by the voters.
-The way of carrying out the referendum as well as the legality of questioning the national symbols on a referendum was heavily criticised by the opposition.
+The way of carrying out the referendum as well as the legality of questioning the national symbols on a referendum was heavily criticised by the opposition, with some people, such as former judge of the Constitutional Court of Belarus, Mikhail Pastukhov, and former parliament member Siarhei Navumchyk, even stating that the Pahonia and the white-red-white flag, are still the de jure symbols of Belarus, due to the referendum's dubious nature.
+Supporters of the Pahonia also criticize that the Pahonia and the former white-red-white flag were compared to ones used by collaborationist forces during World War II in propaganda that was published during the run-up to the vote.
 Opposition parties claimed that only 48.7% of the entire voting population (75.1% of the 64.7% who showed at the polling stations) supported the adoption of the new flag, but Belarusian law (as in many other countries) states that only a majority of voters is needed to decide on a referendum issue.
 Upon the results going in favor of President Lukashenko, he proclaimed that the return of the Soviet-style flag brought a sense of youth and pleasant memories to the nation.

 Lukashenko had tried to hold a similar referendum before, in 1993, but failed to get parliamentary support.
 Two months before the May 1995 referendum, Lukashenko proposed a flag design that consisted of two small bars of green and one wide bar of red.
 While it is not known what became of this suggestion, new designs (called "projects" in Belarus) were suggested a few days later, which were then put up to vote in the 1995 referendum.